yacoub-harkati/Days1337/README.md

 Please feel free to open an issue on GitHub if you discover any errors or have any suggestions.
 Your feedback is highly appreciated.
 Thank you! 🙏

+## ⚠️ Educational Purpose Disclaimer ⚠️

+This repository is intended for educational purposes only.
+It serves as a reference to demonstrate problem-solving techniques and programming approaches.
+It is not meant for direct copying of solutions.
+Please use this repository as a learning resource to understand how to tackle challenges and develop your skills.

 🚫 **Don't Copy, Learn!** 🚫

 ## 📖 READ THIS BEFORE YOU PASS THE EXAM 📖